Raphael Borges Rodrigues

-Raphael Borges Rodrigues (born 11 September 2003) is a professional soccer player who plays as a winger for EFL League One club Wigan Athletic on loan from club Coventry City.
+Raphael Borges Rodrigues (born 11 September 2003) is a professional soccer player who plays as a winger for EFL League One side Burton Albion, on loan from club Coventry City.
 Born in the Netherlands, he represents Australia at youth international level.

 Early life

 Raphael was born in Maastricht, Netherlands to Cristiano dos Santos Rodrigues, a former professional footballer.
-He moved to Adelaide, South Australia, with his family at the age of five, while his extended family remained in his father's hometown, Rio de Janeiro, Brazil.
+He moved to Adelaide, South Australia, with his family at the age of eight, while his extended family remained in his father's hometown, Rio de Janeiro, Brazil.
 Raphael attended St Michael's College in Henley Beach, South Australia and Parade College in Bundoora, Victoria.
-He started playing football in Adelaide for Western Strikers before moving to Melbourne after failing to join Adelaide United.
+He started playing football in Adelaide for Western Strikers before moving to Melbourne.

 Club career

 Melbourne City

 Raphael joined Melbourne City Youth in 2017 and signed a three-year scholarship contract in September 2019.
 He re-signed for a season in October 2021, with an option to extend, after making five senior appearances since his first-team debut in the 2019–20 season, aged 16.
 Raphael made his first start for Melbourne City in the Melbourne Derby on 6 June 2021.
 He was named on the bench in the 2021 A-League Grand Final, being a part of City's first A-League trophy.

 On 23 March 2022, Raphael scored his first professional goal in a 2–1 win over Brisbane Roar at Moreton Daily Stadium.
 Raphael was released by the club in June 2023.